ben-denham/labtech/docs/cookbook.md

 > constructing a `labtech.Lab`.

 > Note: The `joblib` library used by `sklearn` does not behave
-> correctly when run from within a sub-process, but setting
+> correctly when run from within a task sub-process, but setting
 > `max_parallel=1` or `max_workers=1` ensures tasks are run inside the
 > main process.

-### What happens if I move or change the definition of a task?
+### What happens to my cached results if I change or move the definition of a task?

+* Try keep behaviour, fields, and location fixed before you start to seriously run experiments
+* New field or behaviour -> Use a child class?
+* Moved -> use jq

+### How can I find what results I have cached?
+How can I clear them?

 ### How can I cache task results in a format other than pickle?

 ### How can I cache task results somewhere other than my filesystem?

+### How can I construct a multi-step experiment pipeline?

 ### Loading lots of cached results is slow, how can I make it faster?

 ### How can I use labtech with mlflow?

-### How can I construct a multi-step experiment pipeline?